avilum/uvify/README.md

 # Uvify
 Turn python repositories to `uv` environments and oneliners, without diving into the code.<br>
-- Generates oneliners for setting up python environment from pypi / from soure, and lists the dependencies.
+- Generates oneliners for quick python environment setup
+- Helps with migration to `uv` for faster builds in CI/CD
-- It works based on: `requirements.txt`, `pyproject.toml` or `setup.py`, recursively.
+- It works on existing projects based on: `requirements.txt`, `pyproject.toml` or `setup.py`, recursively.
+  - Supports local directories.
+  - Supports GitHub links using <a href="https://gitingest.com/">Git Ingest</a>.
 - It's fast!

 > uv is by far the fastest python and package manager.